National Flood Risk Management Programme

 National Flood Risk Management Framework

-An assessment framework was developed by external consultants for the NFRM Programme to assess each school to determine which sites may be at risk from coastal inundation, now and into the future.
+A framework was developed to assess each school and determine which sites may be at risk of flooding now and into the future.

 The framework: